AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/create-user.md

 ---
-title: Add/Edit a new user
+title: Add a new Adobe Commerce Intelligence user
 description: Learn how to add a new [!DNL Commerce Intelligence] user and how to update your user name or password.
 exl-id: 6b846e3d-fce0-4145-b298-9a9c57e6bd26
 ---
-# Add a user
+# Add a new [!DNL Adobe Commercer Intelligence] user

 1. Click your company's name in the upper-right corner and select **[!UICONTROL Invite User]** from the dropdown.
 1. Enter the user's name and email.